 The most dishonest individuals can also look for a correlation and then plug a cause that works well for them.

 Politicians do it often.
-For example Donald Trump took the crime statistics of a single US city where crime had increased.
+For example, Donald Trump took the crime statistics of a single US city where the crime had increased.
 And blamed democrats on it.

 There are three different types of averages: